 Be sure to contact the plan for eligibility.
 Once your eligibility is confirmed your card can be activated.
 Requests can take up to 14 calendar days to become effective and are not retroactivated to any previous month(s).

-• Home Safety/Access Modifications - Home safety access and modifications are identified after an inhome safety assessment is completed.
-The in-home safety assessment will determine what devices and/or modifications are recommended by a licensed occupational therapist's evaluation.
-Depending on the Assessment needs, covered items may include items such as: Non-Skid Anti-slip flooring/Rug Tape, LED Night Lights, Shower Chair, Raised Toilet Seat, Grab Bars, Handheld Showerhead and/or Holder, Bed Rail, Transfer Devices, Railings, Ramps, Adjustable Bed Frame.
+Night Lights, Shower Chair, Raised Toilet Seat, Grab Bars, Handheld Showerhead and/or Holder, Bed Rail, Transfer Devices, Railings, Ramps, Adjustable Bed Frame.
 Any modifications will be performed by licensed and insured installers.